FREE ONLINE ED ASSESSMENT. Start Here

 • Get at least seven hours of sleep per night.
 Sleep plays a critical role in your sexual health.
 In fact, research suggests that sleep disorders are often associated with sexual performance issues such as erectile dysfunction.
 Our list of sleep hygiene tips shares techniques you can use to improve sleep if you’re prone to issues like late sleeping or insomnia.

 • If you don’t exercise regularly, start.
 Regular exercise increases blood circulation throughout the body.
 Maintaining a regular exercise schedule is also associated with improvements in general sexual functioning.
-Stay active by getting at least 150 minutes of moderate-intensity physical activity per week, as well as two muscle-strengthening workouts.
+Stay active by getting at least 150 minutes of moderate-intensity aerobic activity per week, as well as two muscle-strengthening workouts.

 • Eat a balanced, healthy diet.
 Though the link between specific foods and sex drive isn’t very strong, eating a balanced diet can help you maintain a healthy weight and reduce your risk of common sexual performance issues such as erectile dysfunction.